elliothill1407/connect-go-and-grpc/README.md

-# connect-go-and-grpc
-An demo of showing the differences between a simple client-server implementation using connect-go versus using gRPC-go

 # `gRPC-go` vs `Connect-go` Demo
 This project demonstrates the implementation of a simple API using two different frameworks: gRPC and Connect-go.
 Both implementations provide a basic greeting service that accepts a name as input and returns a personalized greeting message.